skvamme/pico_atlast/README.md

 And install cu
 <pre>sudo apt install cu</pre>
+If you are on a Mac, cu is part of the Taylor UUCP package, install with MacPorts:
+<pre>sudo port install uucp</pre>

 Add a file .Xresources to your home directory with the following line
 <pre>vi .Xresources